What if "international" development didn't exist and development was simply that?

 This course is a deeply personal journey into the ethical and moral dilemmas of my life and career working in international development, in my home country Pakistan as seen through nearly three decades of experience.
 Using my widely shared blog series Why I Left Development as a foundation, in addition to my subsequent writings on the critique of foreign aid, we will explore the contradictions, questions, and discomforts that arise when the concept of “doing good” collides with Western systems of power.

 But this isn’t just my story—it’s an invitation for you to reflect on your own.
 Whether you’re a practitioner, a social entrepreneur, an artist, or a funder, the course will ask you directly, "Am I part of the problem".
-Your answer will guide teh trajectory of this course to help you move forward.
+Your answer will guide the trajectory of this course to help you move forward.

 Through personal reflections, we will interrogate where we began, the compromises we’ve made, and how we might begin again, with greater honesty and alignment, or maybe opt out completely.
 This course is not for the weak hearted.
 I will challenge you to look into your personal experiences and reflections about your work in ways that will create discomfort and doubt.
 But without this, there cannot be a “transformation”.
 Personally and professionally.